ohdsi-denmark/danish_medical_vocabularies_to_OMOP/README.md

 2. Presence Tests: For tests where results are 0/1, positive/negative or any other boolean form, the mapping incorporated standardized LOINC codes, is recorded in OMOP as a value_as_concept_id.
 3. Categorical Data: In Z cases the procedure contains a table or other description mapping arbitrary numbers into result categories.
 The median is given for categories where a range is defined, the next integer under the reference value for open ended lower range and the next integer above the reference value for open-ended upper ranges.
 4. Undocumented or Obsolete Codes: For some retired or undocumented NPU codes, mapping was challenging due to limited information, and these codes were flagged accordingly.
+5. The `specialization_mapping.csv` file provides mappings between medical specialization terms and corresponding target concept IDs i.e., IMMUNOLOGI (38003875).
+Additionally, the term UKENDT is used to denote an unknown or unclassified specialization, which may require special handling.
+This mapping should be referenced when integrating specialization data with other systems, ensuring consistency and proper classification.
+Any unknown entries should be mapped appropriately, and further clarifications can be found in the full documentation.

 ### Vaccines - ATC